Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Getting_Started/Adding_New_Components.md

 Some CANBus adapters in Profinity can be auto-discovered.
 If a discovered adapter is available in your configuration it will be shown at the top of the screen.
 You can filter the devices to show by selecting a filter on the left hand side of the screen.

+!!! info "Generally you want to add a CAN Adapter first"
+    By adding a CAN Adapter you are able to receive CAN traffic from the devices connected to your CAN Bus network.
+Without CAN traffic Profinity is limited in what it is able to show and do.

 <figure markdown>
 ![Add a new component to the Profile](../images/add_adapter_autodiscovery.png)
 <figcaption>Add a new component to the Profile</figcaption>